gravity182/homeserver/Installation.md

 Please refer to [Trash Guides](https://trash-guides.info/Downloaders/SABnzbd/Basic-Setup/) for setup instructions.

 After finishing the guide above, make sure the temporary and completed download folders are set as follows:

 ![SABnzbd folders](assets/sabnzbd-settings-folders.png)

 You also need to set up categories for usage in the *arr stack:

 ![SABnzbd categories](assets/sabnzbd-categories.png)

 This chart includes a few useful scripts found at [Trash Guides#SABnzbd Scripts](https://trash-guides.info/Downloaders/SABnzbd/scripts/).
-They are mapped at `/config/scripts`:
+They are mapped at `/config/scripts` automatically:
 - [Clean.py](https://trash-guides.info/Downloaders/SABnzbd/scripts/#clean)
     - Set this script as a `Pre-queue script` in Settings -> Switches.
 Make sure you enabled Advanced Settings, otherwise you won't see this setting
 - [replace_for.py](https://trash-guides.info/Downloaders/SABnzbd/scripts/#replace_for)